finsberg/fastapi-react-app/README.md

-# TODO list
+# Fast API + SQLModel + React example

-This is an implementation of a TODO list.
+This is an implementation of a simple TODO list with authentication using FastAPI, SQLModel and React.

 ## Tech stack